Flight Electricity Motion Space

 ParkWorld Plot - "Rival park owner, Bertie Block, is plotting to break one of ParkWorld's rides.
 Investigate the science of forces to save ParkWorld from ruin..." - from Engineering Interact

-Mechanisms and Movement - learn about the types of motion, mechanisms and compound mechanisms and then make some very cool models that demonstrate these.
-Follow this link to the FREE models. (from the Flying Pig Gallery!)
+Mechanisms and Movement - learn about the types of motion, mechanisms and compound mechanisms

 Amusement Park Physics